 Buddhism teaches that the solutions to our problems are within ourselves not outside.
 The Buddha asked all his followers not to take his word as true, but rather to test the teachings for themselves. ln this way, each person decides for themselves and takes responsibility for their own actions and understanding.

-But in the earlier scriptures, the deities of Brahmanism are taken for granted, and later on Buddhists adopted the gods of their local district.
+But in the earlier scriptures, the deities of Brahmanism are taken for granted, and later on Buddhists adopted the deities of their local district.
 So, most Asian Buddhists seem to accept the existence of supernatural entities which we would term “gods”.
-Also, in Mahayana Buddhism, the universe is populated with celestial buddhas and bodhisattvas (a person who can reach nirvana but delays doing so through compassion for suffering beings) who are worshipped as gods and goddesses.
+Also, in Mahayana Buddhism, the universe is populated with celestial buddhas and bodhisattvas (a person who can reach nirvana but because of their compassion delays doing so and instead stays in the human realm to help others reach enlightenment) who are worshipped as gods and goddesses.
 Among the most popular Buddhist deities are Kuan Yin, the Medicine Buddha, the Laughing Buddha and the Green and White Taras.

 Buddhism embraces many practices and traditions.
 Some Buddhist practices are summarized below.

 Meditation is at the heart of the Buddhist way of life.
-It is a method for understanding and working on the mind by learning to identify different negative mental states known as ‘delusions’, and learning how to develop peaceful and positive mental states or ‘virtuous minds’.
+It is a method for understanding and working with the mind by learning to identify different mental states, and then learning how to minimize disturbing emotions and to develop peaceful and positive mental states.

-Anyone can learn basic meditation techniques and experience great benefits, but to progress beyond basic meditation requires faith in the Three Jewels – Buddha, Dharma and Sangha (monks).
+Anyone can learn basic meditation techniques and experience great benefits, but to progress beyond basic meditation requires confidence in the Three Jewels – Buddha, Dharma and Sangha (monks).

 Simple mantras use repetition of the Buddha’s name, “Buddho,” or use the “Dharma,” or the “Sangha,” (the community of monks), as mantra words.
 Some mantras direct attention to the process of change by repeating “everything changes,” or “let go”.
 Because the sound of the mantra is as important, sometimes more important, than the meanings, they are usually chanted in Asian languages.
 Sanskrit was usually the original language, but they have been translated into other languages as well.